 Web API types and operations

-The topics in this area will help you understand the Dataverse Web API by introducing important concepts and showing you ways to get the information you will need by understanding the service documents.
+The articles in this area help you understand the Dataverse Web API by introducing important concepts and showing you ways to get the information you need by understanding the service documents.

 Like the Microsoft Graph API, Dataverse Web API is an OData RESTful service.
 Unlike the Microsoft Graph API, each environment has a different organization URL and includes custom tables and operations that can be unique to each environment.
 Each environment is different because of the unique set of customizations or solutions installed.